openLOWDIN/openLOWDIN_manual/docs/source/code/outputs.rst

 - fchkFile

 to generate a file for each quantum species in the input.
+See :ref:`molden example` for an input example that employs orbital localization.